 - Spread the fertilizer alongside the row of onions, about six inches away from the plants, and scratch it into the soil.

 - Do not use “Weed and Feed” type fertilizers on vegetables.
 They contain weed killers that will kill vegetable plants.

-Direct seed as soon as the soil is workable.
+Direct seed as soon as the soil is workable in the spring.

 Some seed companies sell onion transplants.
 They can tolerate light frosts, and you can plant them when temperatures reach 50° F.

-You can also raise your own transplants by starting seed indoors 10-12 weeks before planting outside.
+You can also raise your own transplants by starting seed indoors 10 to 12 weeks before planting outside.

-You can also plant onions from sets, small bulbs grown the previous year.
-Most of the sets available from local stores in Minnesota are of the short-day type.
+You can also plant onions from sets, which are small bulbs grown the previous year.
+Most of the sets available in Minnesota are of the short-day type.
 If using sets, plant them as soon as the soil is workable in the spring.

 How to keep your onion plants healthy and productive